-Still, when you’re daydreaming about afternoon tea and stand-up at Edinburgh Festival Fringe or hiking to a sacred lagoon in Peru, it’s hard to be patient.
-Here’s how to slightly ease the stress of waiting by checking your passport status and what to do when it’s taking too long.
+Still, when you’re daydreaming about a coastal train journey in Vietnam or seeing the Great Migration in Zambia, it’s hard to be patient.
+Here’s how to slightly ease the stress of waiting by checking your passport status, plus what to do when your new passport is taking too long.

 Check your passport status online

 To track your passport online, you’ll first need to wait up to 14 days for the State Department’s system to update your application status (until then, it will say “not available”).
-Don’t expect a detailed report, however, as the verbiage you’ll see includes: in process, approved, or mailed.
-Obsessive checking won’t get you very far, but luckily on the same website, you can enroll in an automatic alert system for updates when the status changes.
+Don’t expect a detailed report, however, as the verbiage you’ll see includes in process, approved, or mailed.
+Obsessive checking won’t get you very far, but on the same website, you can sign up for alerts when your application status changes.

 Verify the status by phone